curateteaching/digitalpedagogy/keywords/annotation.md

 * ![screenshot](images/annotation_image_annotation.png)
 * Artifact Type: Assignment
 * Source URL: [http://web.uvic.ca/~englblog/pedagogydhsi/files/2012/05/baer.pdf](http://web.uvic.ca/~englblog/pedagogydhsi/files/2012/05/baer.pdf)
+* Permissions: Used with permission of author
-* Creator and Affiliation:
+* Creator and Affiliation: P. A. Baer, University of Victoria
 * Tags:

-Trish Baer's annotation assignment for a course on "Old Norse Gods and Heroes" was developed as part of a course on [Digital Pedagogy](http://web.uvic.ca/~englblog/pedagogydhsi/) taught at DHSI, the Digital Humanities Summer Institute, by Katherine D. Harris, Diane Jakacki, and Jentery Sayers.
+P. A. Baer's annotation assignment for a course on "Old Norse Gods and Heroes" was developed as part of a course on [Digital Pedagogy](http://web.uvic.ca/~englblog/pedagogydhsi/) taught at DHSI, the Digital Humanities Summer Institute, by Katherine D. Harris, Diane Jakacki, and Jentery Sayers.
 It illustrates the value of social annotation for teaching students to read images as well as text.
 Baer's assignment has students use [A.nnotate](http://a.nnotate.com/), a platform that permits users to select image regions for annotation.
 She asks students to think of an unfamiliar image from Norse mythology "as a mystery in need of a solution that you will acquire the skills to solve."
 Solving the mystery involves recognizing some of the features that set images apart from written texts, such as the use of visual icons and the placement of figures in spacial relationships that generate meaning.

 #### Video Annotation Assignment

 * ![screenshot](images/annotation_video_annotation.png)
 * Artifact Type: Assignment
 * Source URL: [http://files.cargocollective.com/18691/TVAnalysisPopcornMaker.pdf](http://files.cargocollective.com/18691/TVAnalysisPopcornMaker.pdf)
-* Permissions: CC-BY-NC 2.5
+* Permissions: CC-BY-NC 3.0
-* Creator and Affiliation:
+* Creator and Affiliation: Jennifer Proctor, University of Michigan-Dearborn
 * Tags:

 Jennifer Proctor's video annotation assignment uses an open-source platform for which the creator, Mozilla, has chosen to discontinue support: PopcornMaker.
 It thus illustrates one of the risks of social annotation and of digital pedagogy in general.
 However, it is included here not for the choice of platform but for the shape of the assignment and the fact that the annotated object is a moving image.
 Proctor's assignment establishes a very particular framework for the student's annotations, asking students to consider, for example, how reality is mediated and processed in the clip they are to annotate.
 Any platform that supports video annotation, such as [SocialBook](http://www.livemargin.com), could work for this assignment; another option would be to use open-source video annotation software such as that being developed by the [Open Video Annotation Project](https://github.com/CtrHellenicStudies/OpenVideoAnnotation).